die-wegmeister/Wegmeister.Recaptcha/README.md

 > :exclamation: The old ReCaptcha form element with an additional validator required will be removed in Version 3.x of this plugin.
 Please update to the new form element.

-### Settings
+## Global settings for Neos.Form and Neos.Form.Builder

 This plugin will automatically load the required recaptcha/api.js file once.
 If you already load this file yourself, you can disable it in the settings.
-Also there is a polyfill for Element.prototype.closest.
+Furthermore, there is a polyfill for `Element.prototype.closest`.
 If you don't need it, you can disable this, too.

 ```yaml
 Neos: